 I remember the first time I met him and within five minutes of exchanging a few words, I liked him.
 I felt a kinship and thought, “A man after my own heart.”
 He lived life as he saw fit; and in many ways, he saw this crazy world as I did.
 We had many things in common like being the eldest son and being honored with our father’s names and being passionate about the Cowboys and loving our families.

-His siblings said he was a gentle spirit and as they reminisced they couldn’t remember conflict or confrontation with him.
+His siblings said he was a gentle soul and as they reminisced they couldn’t remember conflict or confrontation with him.
 I found it amazing, but believable.
 Time seemed to slow down with Owen.
 He lived life a second at a time and enjoyed the moment.
-He never worried anybody with problems and never asked anything of anyone, and he cared less about keeping up with the Joneses.
+He never worried family or friends with problems and never asked anything of anyone, and he cared less about keeping up with the Joneses.
 He was content with the essentials.
 He was who he was and made no excuses for it.

 In the end, maybe that’s what moved me the most, his simple ways and the beauty in the way he embraced his life.
 And as birds began their morning song and the sun broke in the east, an old time gospel echoed in my mind, “There will be peace in the valley...
 There’ll be no sadness, no sorrow.”
 Unabashedly, I wept.
 I mourned a man who lived life in his own terms and left us way too soon.
 He will be greatly missed by his mom, brothers and sisters, and friends.